heptarch/heptarch.github.io/drafts/demon.md

 To return.
 </span>

 "I...
 I feared as much.
-But perhaps I can arrange something with Professor Thomson."
+Susan is too ill to travel to Aberdeen, but we want what is best for you.
+Do you remember Professor Thomson?"

 <p align="center">
   ⁂